huggingface/blog/speecht5.md

 During pre-training, all of the pre-nets and post-nets are used simultaneously.
 Fine-tuned models, however, only use the pre-nets and post-nets that are specific to the given task.
 For example, to use SpeechT5 for speech synthesis, you’d swap in the text encoder pre-net, the speech decoder pre-net, and the speech decoder post-net.

 After pre-training, the entire encoder-decoder backbone is fine-tuned on a single task.
 Even though the fine-tuned models start out using the same set of weights from the shared pre-trained model, the final versions are all quite different in the end.
-You can’t take a fine-tuned ASR model and swap out the pre-nets and post-nets to get a working TTS model, for example.
+You can’t take a fine-tuned ASR model and swap out the pre-nets and post-net to get a working TTS model, for example.
 SpeechT5 is flexible, but not *that* flexible.

 ## Text-to-speech for speech synthesis